"Let us unite the two

 The gatherings are structured loosely and are largely guided by what matters most to you as a group member.
 The gatherings are designed to help each member feel heard and known by the group, to apply Scripture to life and relate life to Scripture, and to offer prayer partners.
 The Groups are about maintaining fellowship and care in the congregation in creative ways.
 Contact any one of the group leaders, the pastor, or the church office for more information and ways to join.

-Children meet downstairs in the fellowship hall where adult leaders lead creative Bible lessons that are age-appropriate.
+Children meet in former 4th grade class- rooms at the Community Center where adult leaders lead creative Bible lessons that are age-appropriate.

 Contact DeeDee or Edie, who lead the class, for more information.